 According to clause 8.7.3 of TS 23.558 [5], the EES may re-expose the network capabilities of the 3GPP core network to the EAS(s) as per the CAPIF architecture specified in TS 23.222 [6].
 If the CAPIF architecture is used, the CAPIF functional security model specified in TS 33.122 [7] shall be used for Authentication and authorization in EES capability exposure.

-If CAPIF is not used, mutual authentication with TLS certificates using TLS defined in RFC 5246 [8] and RFC 8446 [9] shall be used.
+If CAPIF is not used, mutual authentication with TLS certificates using TLS shall be used.
 The TLS and certificates shall follow the profiles defined in TS 33.210 [2] and TS 33.310 [10], and the authorization is based on local authorization policy at the EES.

-NOTE: Adaptations of the security protocol dependent on the lower layer protocols could be necessary, e.g. HTTPS instead of TLS if HTTP is used.

 *** End of 6th Change ***